The funeral of Atatiana Jefferson will officially be held Thursday at 11 a.m., according to civil rights attorney Lee Merritt.

 Remembering a woman who loved her family

-Amber Carr, Jefferson’s older sister, said her son shared a special bond with his “Aunt Tay.”
-They didn’t just play video games together — his aunt taught him life skills, such as writing a schedule to help him stay organized and showing him how to be better prepared for school.
+Amber Carr, Jefferson’s older sister, said her son shared a special bond with his “Aunt Tay,” who taught him life skills, such as keeping schedules and how best to prepare for school.

 “The relationship she has with my sons is indescribable,” Carr said.
 “Sometimes people think that they’re her kids, not mine.”

-“Tay was love.
+Jefferson’s father added, “Tay was love.
 And that smile?
-Lord have mercy, it could brighten up any room,” her father told reporters Friday night.
+Lord have mercy, it could brighten up any room.”

-Jefferson not only loved her family, she loved helping others.
+Jefferson loved helping others, her family said.
 She graduated with a pre-med degree in biology from Xavier University of Louisiana in 2014 and was working in pharmaceutical equipment sales, civil rights attorney Lee Merritt said.

 CNN’s Nicole Chavez and Holly Yan contributed to this report.